-\subsection{Non-expert loss weight}
+\subsubsection{Non-expert loss weight}

 Table~\ref{tab:ablation_nonexpert_loss} shows the effect of non-expert training regularization when training 10 discriminators with the standard GAN loss on MNIST.
-The performance increase is mostly driven by expert training.
-The best score is obtained with $\alpha=0.01$ while all positive $\alpha$ improves the precision scores, which supports the effect of the lowered confidence of non-expert discriminators, the best score is obtained with $\alpha=0.01$.
+The overall performance is robust to the variation of the hyperparameter $\alpha$.
+While all positive values of $\alpha$ improve the precision scores, which indicates that the overconfidence is reduced in non-expert discriminators, the best score is obtained with $\alpha=0.01$.

-\subsection{Balance loss weights}
+\subsubsection{Balance loss weights}

-We denote the balance loss weights of discriminator and generator by $\beta_d$ and $\beta_g$, respectively.
-We conduct the ablation studies on several ($\beta_d$, $\beta_g$) combinations for 10 discriminators with Hinge loss on MNIST.
-In Table~\ref{tab:ablation_balance_loss}, we observe that $\beta_d$ plays an important role in boosting the performance of GAN.
-This is mainly because $\beta_d$ is responsible for distributing the chances of being an expert to multiple discriminators; Only a few discriminators are utilized in training if $\beta_d$ is zero or too small. $\beta_g$ has a relatively smaller effect on the performance than $\beta_d$.
-However, it helps improve recall scores without sacrificing precision as the best score is obtained when $(\beta_d, \beta_g) = (0.5, 10)$.
-Note that the performance does not change drastically for all cases where $\beta_d>0$ and surpasses a single discriminator GAN with a large margin.
+We conduct ablation studies on several ($\beta_d$, $\beta_g$) combinations for 10 discriminators with Hinge loss on MNIST.
+Table~\ref{tab:ablation_balance_loss} shows that $\beta_d$ plays an important role in boosting the performance of GAN.
+This is mainly because $\beta_d$ is responsible for distributing the chances of being an expert to multiple discriminators; only a few discriminators are utilized in training if $\beta_d$ is zero or too small. $\beta_g$ has a smaller effect on the performance than $\beta_d$.
+However, it helps improve recall scores without sacrificing precision and leads to the best score when $(\beta_d, \beta_g) = (0.5, 10)$.
+Note that the performance does not change drastically for all cases with the positive value of $\beta_d$, which surpass a single discriminator GAN by large margins.